meet-rs-api/meet-help/en/index.md

 # Meet | Frictionless interviews - Help

-This is repository containing help content, FAQ, best practices and other things enabling Meet users
+This is repository containing help content, FAQ, best practices and other things enabling Meet users.

+The repository is located at https://github.com/meet-rs-api/meet-help and we are open for contributions of any type.

 ## Table of Contents